viratshrihari/NoteTidy/README.md

 # NoteTidy 📚

 An AI-powered study platform that transforms messy notes into organized, gamified learning experiences for students.
+This program was created with RepLit.

 ## Features